fbpx

 Deleuze’s philosophy, on the other hand, is interested in highlighting and assigning value, not to objects themselves, but the connections between them.
 Part of what Plato’s Theory of Forms misses is how much information we gather from the difference between different objects and concepts.
 Take colors, for example; we may recognize the color blue, but it is only through its relationship and interaction with other colors, like red or yellow, that we can develop a color theory and all of the breakthroughs that come with it.

-Following what was said about rhizome theory above, Deleuze argues heterogeneity breeds innovation: the more difference that exists between two concepts, the more likely it is that a truly new idea can emerge, while the more similar they are, the less opportunity for innovation there is.
+Following what was said about rhizome Philosophy above, Deleuze argues heterogeneity breeds innovation: the more difference that exists between two concepts, the more likely it is that a truly new idea can emerge, while the more similar they are, the less opportunity for innovation there is.

 Rhizome Theory